 We had no idea how cacao grew or how much time and processing is required to create a chocolate bar from a cacao pod until we toured the Original Hawaiian Chocolate Farm.
 The tour costs $15 and includes chocolate samples.

 Honey Farm Tour (free)

-Learn about bees and beekeeping via a free tour at Big Island Bees.
-Check out the museum and tasting room which are also free.
+Learn about bees and beekeeping via tour at Big Island Bees.
+They have a museum and honey tasting room

 Macadamia Nut Farm/Factory Tours (free)

 Hawaii is well known for producing macadamia nuts and the Big Island offers a couple of easy and options to visit mac nut farms and factories.